green-coding-solutions/website/content/jobs/junior-green-software-developer.md

 You, as a Junior Developer, will start out on a more guided path and begin with learning to use our tools and create sample applications.

-You will take part in the team meetups where we discuss our approaches and generate new methods and ideas for solving open problems.
+You will take part in the team meetups, where the whole team meets and presents current approaches, new ideas and concepts that we all evaluate and iterate together.
+We do this 1-2 times a week and apart from that are usually home-office first.

 We really like this creative and architectural process and believe you will do too :)